 My luggage is waiting for me when I get back to Oyama.
 This is yet another really neat piece of organisation.
 You can send your luggage on ahead, to save hefting it on the trains, for about ten pounds a time.
 So far it’s found its way to the correct location.
 So have I; I'm using a seven day tourist rail pass that is excellent value - as long as I don't lose it.
 I've also now learned to use Google maps to plot all my walking, even in Japanese, Google translate to ask for what I want and a nifty website called HYPERDIA to plan all my train travel.
 I'm carrying a little router I rented on the internet to make sure I stay connected and.
 So I'm weighed down but not lost.

-Oyama doesn’t promise to be the most exciting place I’ve ever stayed at, it was chosen for its convenience.
+Oyama doesn’t promise to be the most exciting place I’ve ever stayed at; it was chosen for its convenience.
 The hotel is very brown, verging on dreary, with opaque bedroom windows and the streets are extraordinarily empty when I arrive.
 Maybe everyone has gone to the Seaside Park.
 Things have improved when I venture out for dinner.
-There is a main square around the station and some little spurs off it that boast some tempting little bistro type places lit with Japanese lanterns and decorated with banners.
+There is a main square around the station and some little spurs off it.
+These boast some tempting little bistro type places lit with Japanese lanterns and decorated with banners.
 It’s all rather chichi.

 The Japanese are such delightful considerate people - unless they're taking photographs and then they’re schizophrenic.
 They dive in front of everything and everyone and pose.
 It's really difficult to get an uncluttered view of the attractions, however insignificant.

-Today, I've followed the good weather to Ashigake Flower Park which is world renowned for its wisteria.
+Today, I've followed the good weather to Ashigake Flower Park, which is world renowned for its wisteria.
 The gardens are absolutely exquisite, if a little over manicured at times.
-Thoughtfully organised with delightful seating areas in the midst of the banks of flowers, on little islands in ponds, by cafes with no queueing and there's even a large ‘resting field’ with neatly lined up tables, chairs and parasols.
+Thoughtfully organised, with delightful seating areas in the midst of the banks of flowers, on little islands in ponds, by cafes with no queueing. \There's even a large ‘resting field’ with neatly lined up tables, chairs and parasols.
 It's all incredibly relaxing, despite the photo bombing; there’s even Bach and Chopin tinkling away in the background.
 (The Japanese have piped classical music almost everywhere, including the restrooms).

 There is more sakura, azalea, masses of annuals immaculately arranged in beds and fantastically tiered islands and two toned lupins in layered cones.
 How have they managed to get them all to grow to the required height like that?